oSoc19/reliability-score-backend/README.md

 On top of this data, we use pre-generated JSON files which contain statistical information about a vehicle and the stations of its route.

 This information is integrated into the API JSON data and used by our frontend application ([https://github.com/oSoc19/reliability-score-frontend](https://github.com/oSoc19/reliability-score-frontend)) to show how reliable your connection is.

+To start the API server, activate the virtual environment like mentioned above and run `./app.py`.
+You can set the PORT environment variable to change the port of the server (default port is 3000).

 ### Resources